e1093051/ip/docs/README.md

 ## Find a task

-Find a tag using keywork in description.
+Find a tag using keyword in the description.

 The command should be of this form: find {keyword}
-The keyword is case sensitive.
+The keyword is case-sensitive.

 For example: `find meeting`